Peance/jekyll-theme-next/_posts/2021-04-22-Singular-Homology.md

 ---
-title: "Test of math render"
+title: "Singular Homology"
 categories:
-    - Tool
+    - Algebraic Topology
 tags:
-    - Github Pages
+    - Homology
 ---

 Given a space, we want to study it "step by step".
 We want to sort out the points, the edges, the faces etc. All those things are connected: edges connecting points,  faces gluing to edges etc, and those connecting can be viewed as maps.
 In algebra, such a long chain is called a ***chain complex***, and our first goal is to assign a chain complex to a given space.
 Then we can use homology to understand the maps.